lambdaclass/million_requests_per_second/README.md

 ### Server

+- Handles client subscribe/unsubscribe.
-Handles client subscription/unsubscription.
-Echoes messages received from one client to the rest.
+- Broadcasts messages received from one client to the rest.

 ### Client

-Sends a message to server every `n` seconds.
-Receives messages sent from other clients.
+- Sends a message to the server every `N` seconds.
+- Receives messages from the server (originally sent by another client).

 ### Protocol